JiayanQ/WfB/README.md

 # WfB
 CVPR2019

-The code will be released soon.
+This is just a initial version, corresponding codes will be released soon.